The-Maize/tweenMachine/README.md

 Animators: Do not copy the file listed directly above, as tweenMachine is in active development and will be for the next few weeks.
 Instead, go to the [Releases](https://github.com/alexwidener/tweenMachine/releases) tab above the files, and download version 3.0.0.

-Version 3.1.0 will come out at some point and be a restructure/rewrite/with many new features and a new look.
-Please check back for updates.

 ### Windows: